 Cannabis, or marijuana, is an illegal drug.
-It comes in different forms including hash or hash oil.
-Cannabis smoke contains many of the same carcinogens as tobacco smoke, which is a cause of respiratory cancer.
+It comes in different forms, including leaves and flowers, hash, or hash oil.
+Cannabis smoke contains many of the same carcinogens as tobacco smoke, which is a cause of lung cancer.
 Cannabis is a depressant drug and may induce psychosis in some people.

 Cannabis, or marijuana, is the most commonly used illegal drug.
 It comes from the Cannabis sativa plant.
-It can be smoked or eaten and comes in a variety of forms such as dried plant leaves and flowers (‘heads’), a crumbly light brown or dark brown resinous material called ‘hash’, or in the form of a very potent oil called ‘hash oil’.
+It can be smoked or eaten, and comes in a variety of forms, such as dried plant leaves and flowers (‘heads’), a crumbly, light-brown or dark-brown resinous material called ‘hash’, or a very potent oil called ‘hash oil’.

 Types of cannabis

-- Marijuana – is the most common and least concentrated form of cannabis.
+- marijuana – the most common and least concentrated form.
 It is made from dried plant leaves and flowers.
 The flowers, or ‘heads’, are the most potent forms of the plant.
-Marijuana resembles chopped grass and ranges in colour from grey-green to greenish-brown.
-It is usually smoked in a waterpipe (bong), a pipe or in a hand-rolled cigarette (joint).
+Marijuana looks like chopped grass and ranges in colour from grey-green to greenish-brown.
+It is usually smoked in a water pipe (bong), pipe or hand-rolled cigarette (joint)

-- Hashish – consists of small blocks of dried cannabis resin.
+- hashish – small blocks of dried cannabis resin.
 Blocks range in colour from light brown to nearly black.
-The concentration of THC (delta-9 tetrahydrocannabinol) in hashish is higher than in marijuana.
+The concentration of THC in hashish is higher than in marijuana

-- Hash oil – is a thick, oily liquid extracted from hashish and ranges in colour from golden-brown to black.
+- hash oil – a thick, oily liquid extracted from hashish, ranging in colour from golden-brown to black.
 It is usually spread on the tip or paper of cigarettes and then smoked.
 Hash oil is more potent than the other forms of cannabis.

 Effects of cannabis use